-The Shield (Screen capture of the shield icon.) icon indicates that these attributes are system-owned and editing restrictions apply.
-You can’t move, update, or delete these attributes, or nest your own attributes under them.
+The Shield () icon indicates that these attributes are system-owned and editing restrictions apply.
+You can’t move, update, or delete these attributes.
+You can’t nest your own attributes under the PingOne and user ID attributes.
 This ensures that built-in attributes are configured correctly and always available.

 User attributes